anurashikvk/Global-Superstore-Power-BI-Sales-Visualization-Project/README.md

 ## Data Source:

 This project uses the Global Superstore dataset, which is open source and available on Kaggle.
-You can access the dataset [here](link-to-dataset).
+You can access the dataset [here]([link-to-dataset](https://www.kaggle.com/datasets/fatihilhan/global-superstore-dataset)).
 The dataset is in CSV format, comprising 51,290 observations and 24 features.

 ## Visualizations: